les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 `Estimating stories in hours can be useful.
 But not tasks.`

 `L'estimation des stories en heures peut êtr utiles.
-Pas les tâches.`
+Non les tâches.`

 When it comes to stories, even if we’re not going to burn or track hours, there’s a bit in favor of using them.